AndrewWPhillips/eggql/README.md

 To use it you _don't_ need to create a GraphQL **schema**.
 Simply declare Go structs with fields that act as the GraphQL **resolvers**.
 For some things, like resolver arguments, you need to add tags (metadata attached to a field of a struct type), like the tags used to control JSON encoding/decoding.

-A unique feature is the ability to generate resolvers to lookup values of slices, arrays and maps.
-A resolver is generated that looks up a single value of the slice or map.
-The resolver takes a single GraphQL argument (the "subscript") of type `Int!` for a slice/array or of the key type for a map.
+There are also special features that can create special resolvers based on Go slices, arrays and maps:

+* a resolver that returns a slice, array or map as a GraphQL list
+* automatically add an "ID" field to objects of the list (where the type is int field for array/slice, map key for map)
+* a resolver that can lookup a single value from a slice, array or map (map key must be an integer or string type)

 ## Getting Started

 To create a GraphQL service you must declare a struct, representing the root query object.
 Each exported field (ie, having a capitalized name) of this struct represents a GraphQL query.
 Each such field can be

 - a scalar type (int, string, etc.) that represents a GraphQL scalar (Int!, String!, etc.)
+- eggql.ID type that represents a GraphQL ID!, or *eggql.ID (ptr) to get an ID (nullable)
 - an integer type (int, int8, uint, etc.) that represents an enumeration
 - a nested struct that represents a GraphQL nested query
 - a slice or array that represents a GraphQL list of any of the above types